dialogs/docs/sip/prerequisites.rst

   2. NAT and firewall traversal technology, using STUN, ICE, TURN, RTP-over-TCP and support for proxies

-Your SIP server should support following WebRTC options:
+Your SIP server should be compatible with the following WebRTC options:

   1. ``bundlePolicy`` = ``balanced``